 8 Reasons to drop everything and go to Martinique

 Sand bars with crystal clear water, aged sugar cane rum*, and waterfalls to rappel down, Martinique is a treat for the island connoisseur.
 Take at least ten days, pick up a rental car at the Fort-de-France airport, and explore the French-speaking island.
 I recommend renting a place in St. Luce, the charming seaside village in the south of the island.
-These are some of my favorite spots.
-Here’s a map to get your bearings.
+This 10-day Martinique itinerary includes my absolute favorites!

 Baignoire de Josephine (Josephine’s Bath)

-The absolute must visit of your trip is Josephine’s Bath.
+The absolute must-visit of your Martinique itinerary is Josephine’s Bath.
 These Fonds Blancs (white depths) are a sandbar off the coast of Francois.
 The water is waist deep and crystal clear, and the sand underfoot is soft and white.
 It’s an incredible place to spend an afternoon with the local drink, ti-punch (a rum, lime, and sugar concoction).
 Here’s one possible tour company.

 Tucked away in the North West corner of the island, Anse Couleuvre is a stunning black sand beach running along the rainforest.
 Bring everything you need for the day and keep a weather eye out for mongoose.
 They will steal your lunch in a heartbeat!

 One of the most beautiful beaches on the island, Les Salines is backed by palm and sea grape trees and offers a clear view of St. Lucia on the horizon.
 The beach is a long expanse.
 You will have no trouble finding a place to park or lay your towel.